-On 11 November 2021 the Planning Minister, Mick Gentleman, provided the ACT Government’s response to two motions passed in the ACT Assembly, and the Petition to Stop the Sale of Land in the Gungahlin Town Centre.
+On 11 November 2021, The Minister for Planning, Mick Gentleman, released the ACT Government’s response to the petition and the two motions that were key elements of the GCC’s “Stop the Sales of Land in the Town Centre campaign”.
 The responses are summarised in a Ministerial Statement given in the ACT Assembly, and detailed in a letter to the Clark of the Assembly related to the Petition and a Statement in Response to the motions.
 A detailed summary of the lead up to and the actions undertaken as part of the Call to Suspend Lands Sales was published recently by the Canberra Planning Action Group (CPAG) – see The Gungahlin Town Centre – A Failed Planning System Case Study.

 “offer the opportunity to work with the GCC on the place making of future land releases in the GTC [Gungahlin Town Centre].
 This would include engagement on how the sale of these blocks are brought to the market, the provision of open space and interface with the linear park and future public realm.”

 The responses to the petition and motions add very little to the SLA’s commitment.
 It’s hard to see how the government will achieve the goal set out in the Gungahlin Town Centre Report 2010 of “reserving enough land for up to 200,000 m2 of office space sufficient to accommodate 10,000 office jobs.”